 For half of the rounds (seeds: 18, 37, 49, 64, 72, 85, 101, 127, 139, 144), the results indicate that both the BFGS algorithm and the 'Fit in Map' feature are relatively equally effective, with average correlations of 0.8446 and 0.9015, respectively.
 This suggests that in these scenarios, both methods are effective, with 'Fit in Map' demonstrating a slight advantage.

 In contrast, the other half of the rounds display a different trend.
-Both algorithms exhibited reduced performance; however, the BFGS algorithm performed significantly worse, with an average correlation of 0.2186, compared to 0.5205 for the 'Fit in Map' feature.
+Both algorithms exhibit reduced performance; however, the BFGS algorithm performed significantly worse, with an average correlation of 0.2186, compared to 0.5205 for the 'Fit in Map' feature.
 Notably, in 5 out of these 10 rounds, the alignment process using the BFGS algorithm actually decreased the correlation between the maps to such an extent that the resulting values were lower than the initial correlation between the unaligned maps.
 This finding underscores a critical weakness in the BFGS algorithm's performance under specific conditions.
-Although the 'Fit in Map' results were also lower in these rounds compared to others, all results still indicated an improvement in correlation, albeit minimal.
+Although the 'Fit in Map' results were also lower in these rounds compared to others, all results still indicate an improvement in correlation, albeit minimal.

 This substantial variation further corroborates the interpretation from the previous map (EMD-19195), where a notable difference in correlation values was also observed.
 The consistent superior performance of the 'Fit in Map' feature across all tests confirms its effectiveness and reliability in optimizing the alignment of density maps.